-Class certification motions are pending in a number of other cases and a number of orders denying class certification are on appeal.
 In addition to the cases described above, numerous class actions remain certified against other cigarette manufacturers, including Scott.
-In that case, a Louisiana jury returned a \$591,000 verdict (subsequently reduced by the court to \$263,500 plus interest from June 2004) against other cigarette manufacturers to fund medical monitoring or smoking cessation programs for members of the class.
-Oral argument on the appeal occurred in September 2009.
+In that case, in May 2004 a Louisiana jury awarded plaintiffs approximately \$590,000 against other cigarette manufacturers to fund a statewide 10-year smoking cessation program for members of the class.
 In April 2010, the Louisiana Fourth Circuit Court of Appeal affirmed in part prior decisions ordering the defendants to fund a statewide 10-year smoking cessation program.
-The court of appeal lowered the amount of the judgment to approximately \$241,000, plus interest from July 2008.
+The court of appeal reduced the amount of the judgment to approximately \$241,000, plus interest from July 2008.